pachyderm/docs/content/2.3.x/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

+---
+# metadata #
-# Mount a Repo to a Local Computer
+title: Mount a Repo to a Local Computer
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 !!! warning
     Pachyderm uses FUSE to mount repositories as local filesystems.